FAIRplus/Data-Maturity/docs/Indicators.md

 In the definitions of the FAIRplus-DSM indicators, you will find a link to the corresponding RDA or FAIRsFAIR indicator when they are related.

-{% for indicator in site.indicators1 %}
+{% for indicator in site.indicators %}
 {{ indicator.content }}
 {% endfor %}